Sample BVI Itinerary

 DAY 8

-Leave on a private water taxi or ferry or if you leave from the airport on Tortola, your taxi will pick you up at noon for your flight home or another night in a villa ashore.
-This is when we say our goodbyes.
-We endeavor to find the perfect balance on your charter, between becoming solid friends and still allowing you space and privacy to enjoy the group you are with.
-We try our best to snap as many photos/videos of you all as we can and share them at the end of a truly memorable and special time.
-Safe travels home, until next time.
+Your crew will endeavor to find the perfect balance on your charter, between becoming solid friends and still allowing you space and privacy to enjoy your group.
+They will do their best to snap as many photos/videos of you all as they can to share with you at the end of your truly memorable vacation.
+Safe travels, until next time.

 Favorites